Saimon-Shaikh/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 * **Data Integrity:** Implemented Python’s built-in **`@dataclass`** and used **type hinting** to enforce data structures.
 * **Critical Bug Fix:** Corrected the logical error in the update function, changing the comparison operator (`==`) to the assignment operator (`=`).
 * **Input Validation & Robustness:** Added `try/except` blocks for user input (age, menu choices) and handled edge cases such as searching for non-existent users.
-* **Readability:** Eliminated unnecessary global constants, improved variable naming (PEP 8 compliance), and enhanced the user experience with clearer console output and status indicators (e.g., `✅`, `⚠️`).
+* **Readability:** Eliminated unnecessary global constants, improved variable naming (PEP 8 compliance), and enhanced the user experience with clearer console output and status indicators.

 ***

 ## 3. Detailed Analysis

-This section breaks down the three most significant improvements contributing to the final deliverable.

 ### 3.1.
 Structural Modularization (Separation of Concerns)